 No electrical energy is to be applied to any equipment or components before system testing.
 The Contractor's service engineer must initiate operation of the equipment.

-All grounding electrodes are adequately installed and measure 8 ohms or less to earth.
+All grounding electrodes are adequately installed and individual ground rod(s) at each signal support including the cabinet measure 25 ohms or less to earth and the entire grounding system as shown on the Standard Drawings measure 8 ohms or less to earth.

 The Contractor’s Representative must verify that instruments, have been properly installed, configured, and meet the manufacturer's qualifications for warranty.